MikoZ321/resat/README.md

 * GL5516 - photoresistor, used to determine if the CanSat is in the rocket or outside
 * Ra-02 - LoRa communication module, used to transmit data to the ground station
 * TF PUSH - TF card reader, used to write data to the micro-SD card onboard
-* Servo micro 9g - microservo, used to free the parachute compartment
 * Buzzer 2700Hz - buzzer, used to help locate the CanSat after landing
 * WS2812B (with 4 pixels) - LED strip, used to indicate the current mode of the CanSat